-Michigan is one of many states that allow an injured person to hold a business liable for providing alcohol to a minor -- or to a visibly intoxicated person -- who then goes on to cause an accident.
-Laws like these are often known as "dram shop" laws, since vendors traditionally sold alcohol by a unit of measure called a "dram").
+Michigan is one of many states that allow an injured person to hold a business liable for providing alcohol to a minor or visibly intoxicated person who then goes on to cause an accident.
+Laws like these are known as "dram shop" laws (vendors used to sell alcohol by a unit of measure called a "dram").

 The vendor's liability is not automatic, however.
 In order to be deemed legally responsible for the underlying accident, the vendor must have provided alcohol either to: